YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTERMINFODB
 -------------------

 NOTERMINFODB, No "terminfo" database.
-Possible terminal handling problems.
+Terminal handling problems likely.

 Run Time Information: This indicates that the operating system could not find the terminfo database.
 The database may be deleted or moved to different location.
 YottaDB needs this database to display information and accept user input correctly.